FrolovDanil/just-Frolov/README.md

 # Hi there 👋 I'm Danil

-- 🇺🇦 I live in Zaporizhzhya, Ukraine.
+- 🇺🇦 I live in Ukraine.
 - 🍎 I'm an ios app developer.
-- 🤖 Most of the time I'm writing on Swift
+- 🤖 Most of the time I'm writing on Swift.
 - 🚀 I love pet-projects.
 They help me grow professionally all my life.
 - ✉️ You can shoot me an email at [frolovdanil75@gmail.com](mailto:frolovdanil75@gmail.com).